Emergency Contraception (Morning-After Pill) at a Glance

-If you use the morning-after pill frequently, it may cause your period to be irregular.
+If you use emergency contraception frequently, it may cause your period to be irregular.
 Emergency contraception should not be used as a form of ongoing birth control because there are other forms of birth control that are a lot more effective.

 The cost of emergency contraception varies a great deal.
 It may cost anywhere from $10 to $70.
 If you are not 17 and need a prescription, the health center visit may cost up to $250, depending on where you live.

 Family planning clinics usually charge less than private health care providers and drugstores.

 Planned Parenthood works to make health care accessible and affordable.
 Some health centers are able to charge according to income.
 Most accept health insurance.
 If you qualify, Medicaid or other state programs may lower your health care costs.

 Take emergency contraception as soon as possible after unprotected intercourse.
 The sooner you start it, the better it will work.
 But it will reduce your risk of pregnancy if you start it up to 120 hours — five days — after unprotected intercourse.